sturdy-dev/codereview.gpt/README.md

 ###

-**Q:** Why do I want this?
+**Q:** Why do you want this?

 **A:** Plenty of reasons!
 You can:

-    - pretent to work while playing games instead
+    - pretend to work while playing games instead
     - appear smart to your colleagues
     - enable a future skynet
     - actually catch some bugs you missed